m0c1-us/contact-widgets/readme.txt

     'order'       => 2,
     'label'       => __( 'Cellphone:', 'YOURTEXTDOMAIN' ),
     'type'        => 'text',
-    'description' => __( 'A cellphone number that website vistors can call if they have questions.', 'YOURTEXTDOMAIN' ), ];
+    'description' => __( 'A cellphone number that website visitors can call if they have questions.', 'YOURTEXTDOMAIN' ), ];

   return $fields;